MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 I know that is some funky looking code, but don't worry, it's actually very straightforward!
 The first thing you are doing is declaring you are making an *extension* on the class *UIViewController*.
 An extension is simply a way to add more functionality to a class that already exists.
 In this case, you don't have access to change the base code, so you use an *extension* to extend the capabilities of the class.

 Inside of the *extension* you are creating a *Static* class method. *Static* class methods function the same as methods declared with the *class* keyword.
 The main difference here is that *Static* methods can not be overrode by a subclass.
 Both types of methods here are associated with the class and not an *instance* of the class.

 The method created here is called `instantiate()` because you are using it to create an instance of this class.
-That is also why the return type is `Self`, you are creating a new instance of your class, and since it subclasses `UIViewController`, it can be returned by this method.
-Inside the method, you are simply returning an instance of the class calling the method, and loading a *nib* file (.xib) that has the same name as the class calling the method.
+That is also why the return type is `Self`, you are creating a new instance of your class and since it subclasses `UIViewController`, it can be returned by this method.
+Inside the method, you are returning an instance of the class calling the init method and loading a *nib* file (.xib) that has the same name as the class calling the method.

-That last part may seem a little confusing, so I want to clarify.
+That last part may seem a little confusing, so let's clarify.
 The reason that you created the files for the main view using the *Cocoa Touch Class* way, is because it names both files the same exact thing.
 It also makes the class declared inside the file have the same name.
 Because they all have the same name, you can use `String(describing: self)` to get the name of the class calling the method as a `string`, and supply it to the `nibName` parameter.